Power System Dispatch with Marginal Degradation Cost of Battery Storage: Marginal Degradation Cost of battery

 In (\ref{3.17}), $ c^{\ast} $ is a non-negative constant to be determined by the system conditions in the long run, and $ Y(H_{t+1}) $ is the optimal value of the long-term objective function if the initial SOH is equal to $ H_{t+1} $. \end{customthm}

-\begin{remark} \normalfont Theorem \ref{theorem1} says that if the EES operates ($ u_{t}^{\ast} \neq q_{t} $), the optimal dispatch solution is to add a degradation cost term into system objective function with $ c_{t}^{\ast} $ being the optimal time-variant marginal degradation cost.
-The value of $ c_{t}^{\ast} $ should be set to a discounting factor adjusted constant plus a term that is dependent on the sensitivity of future profits with respect to the SOH.
-The value of the constant $ c^{\ast} $, which is essentially an Lagrangian multiplier of Problem B, can be numerically obtained by solving (\ref{3.13}). $ c_{t} $ is named as the marginal cost of degradation (MCD). \end{remark}
+\begin{remark} \normalfont Theorem \ref{theorem1} says that if the battery operates ($ u_{t}^{\ast} \neq q_{t} $), the optimal dispatch solution is to add a degradation cost term into system objective function with $ c_{t}^{\ast} $ being the optimal time-variant marginal degradation cost.
+The value of $ c_{t}^{\ast} $ should be set to a discount-factor-adjusted constant plus a term that is dependent on the sensitivity of future profits with respect to the SOH.
+The value of the constant $ c^{\ast} $, which is essentially an Lagrangian multiplier of Problem B, can be numerically obtained by solving Problem B. $ c_{t} $ is named as the marginal cost of degradation (MCD). \end{remark}